TheRenegadeCoder/sample-programs-website/docs/projects/factorial/d/index.md

 {% endraw %}

-Factorial in D was written by:
+[Factorial](https://sampleprograms.io/projects/factorial) in [D](https://sampleprograms.io/languages/d) was written by:

 - Scott Little

+If you see anything you'd like to change or update, [please consider contributing](https://github.com/TheRenegadeCoder/sample-programs).

 ## How to Implement the Solution